Myndex/SAPC-APCA/documentation/README.md

 - Convert the sRGB background and text colors to luminance: Y<sub>background</sub> and Y<sub>text</sub>
     - Convert from 8 bit integer to decimal 0.0-1.0
-    - Linearize (remove gamma) by applying a ^2.4 exponent
+    - Linearize (remove gamma - shown in next step by applying a ^2.4 exponent
     - Apply sRGB coefficients and sum to **Y**
         - Y = (R/255)<sup>^2.4</sup> * 0.2126 + (G/255)<sup>^2.4</sup> * 0.7152 + (B/255)<sup>^2.4</sup> * 0.0722
     - We will call these Y<sub>text</sub> and Y<sub>background</sub>